cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

   * `rules`
-    List of FirewallRules which will form this SecurityGroup.
+    List of FirewallRules that will form this SecurityGroup.
 Only the `sources:` and `allowed:` fields should be supplied (see FirewallRule properties for details).

     *default:* []
   * `gcp_config`
-    A dictionary of values to pass to authenticate with the Google Cloud Platform API.
+    A dictionary of values to pass, to authenticate with the Google Cloud Platform API.

     *default:* {}
   * `name`
     Optional security group name.
-By default it will be network name plus node name.
+By default it will be the network name plus node name.

     *default:*